Enable browser cookies for improved site capabilities and performance.

 Development has commenced for next Ethernet speed class - 800G.
 The first generation of 800G will employ 112 Gbps per lane, enabling 200/400/800G links, and the second generation will introduce 224 Gbps per lane for up to 1.6T links.
 Standards organizations have all commenced projects or working groups for 800G e.g.

-The implementation of a typical 800G optical interconnection is shown in Figure 5, as either an 8 channel optical port solution or a 4 channel optical port solution.
+The implementation of a typical 800G optical interconnection is shown in Figure 4, as either an 8-channel optical port solution or a 4-channel optical port solution.
 The yellow blocks in the figure indicate the addition of 800G Ethernet to the currently available 400G Ethernet technology.

 The 800G-PSM8 or -DR8 implementation is not very different from 400G-DR4, except that the number of optical channels has doubled.
 There is already mature chip and industry supply-chain support.
-At the electrical interface, the previous 400G Ethernet used 8 channel 50 Gbps connections.
+The previous 400G Ethernet used 8 channel 50 Gbps connections at the electrical interface.
 For 800G, the rate of the electrical interface between the 800G Ethernet switch chip and the optical module must be increased to 100 Gbps per channel so that 8 channels can provide 800 Gbps overall.
 800G Ethernet optical modules can also use QSFP-DD or OSFP packages commonly used for 400G optical modules, but the performance needs to be improved to support higher electrical interface rates.
 Since the end of 2020, chip manufacturers have released CDR/DSP chips supporting single-channel 100 Gbps and higher-performance QSFP-DD and OSFP packages.
 Therefore, the technology is available to implement 8 x 100 Gbps electrical and optical ports to achieve 800G connections.
 If power consumption and cost can be controlled, this solution could be commercialized relatively quickly.

 Technical challenges of 800G ethernet